discoloured teeth , chromogenic bacteria, black stains, kids teeth

 The prevention of the staining caused by food and beverages is to avoid them.
 But that is not possible in most of the cases.
 So, rinsing frequently after eating can be one solution.

 The other thing is to visit a dentist twice annually and get a proper cleaning and polishing of the teeth done.
-This will remove the extrinsic stains (on the surface of enamel), but will not have any effect on the intrinsic stains (stains which are inside the enamel).
+This will remove the extrinsic stains (on the surface of the enamel), but will not have any effect on the intrinsic stains (stains that are inside the enamel).

 Why are the Milk Teeth more Whiter than the Permanent Teeth?

-The milk teeth are most of the time pearly while, white the permanent teeth are slightly yellow in color.
+The milk teeth are most of the time pearly white, while the permanent teeth are slightly yellow in colour.

-The reason for that is, the layer which is the dentin is responsible for giving the yellowish color to the teeth.
-And the milk teeth has less of dentin as compared to the permanent teeth, so appear whiter.
+The reason for that is the layer which is the dentin is responsible for giving the yellowish color to the teeth.
+The milk teeth have less of dentin as compared to the permanent teeth, so appear whiter.

 Why is Preventing Staining Of Teeth So Important?

-Teeth is one of the first thing someone notices about you.
+Teeth are one of the first things someone notices about you.
 So, a beautiful smile adds to the personality.
-When a child has stains on the teeth, he or she gets picked at school by the fellow students.
-This lowers the child’s morale. to help them not loose confidence it is important for them to have a healthy smile.
+When a child has stains on the teeth, he or she gets picked at school by fellow students.
+This lowers the child’s morale.
+To help them not lose confidence they need to have a healthy smile.

 Not just this, a child should know the importance of good oral hygiene.
-And if proper brushing and regular dental visits are followed chances are there would be less discoloration of teeth.
+And if proper brushing and regular dental visits are followed chances are there would be less discolouration of teeth.

-So overall, it is a good habit to stay neat and clean, weather or not someone is noticing.
+So overall, it is a good habit to stay neat and clean, whether or not someone is noticing.

 Take Away Message

-Oral Hygiene is very important to maintain and if proper care is taken at home most of the times the stains can be avoided to some extend.
+Oral Hygiene is very important to maintain and if proper care is taken at home most of the time the stains can be avoided to some extent.

 Start brushing your child’s teeth as soon as the first tooth erupts in the child’s mouth.
 Do not wait for all the teeth to erupt.